raygun101/MarkupKit/README.md

         <UIImageView image="world.png"/>
     </root>

-will produce exactly the same output as this:
+is equivalent to the following:

     <LMScrollView>
         <UIImageView image="world.png"/>